-Captain America had to overcome the death of his buddy “Bucky”, whose death he felt personally responsible for.
+Captain America had to overcome the loss of his buddy 'Bucky', whose death he felt personally responsible for.

 The Hulk, Natasha Romanoff aka the Black Widow, and Iron Man Tony Stark have different stories but each had numerous traumatic and painful moments in the early part of their lives that defined who they became.

-As I read the development of these superheroes, a startling realisation dawns on me – suffering and pain seems to be a pre-requisite for success.
+As I read the development of these superheroes, a startling realisation dawned on me – suffering and pain seemed to be a prerequisite for their success.
 Is this the same in real life?

 As I researched this equation, with little faith of finding research backing this hypothesis, I was surprised to find more than two decades of research from Warwick in England to The University of North Carolina postulating that the majority of trauma survivors report “some degree of positive change.”